metruzanca/go-rss/readme.md

 ## Goals

 - RSS webapp
-- SQLite instead of postgresql for lightweight selfhosting
+- SQLite (miniflux used postgresql, making it heavier than it needs to be for rasp-pi environments)

 ## Nice to haves